 You must also provide evidence of any other capital /investments such as: bonds,stocks/shares,national savings certificates, ISAs, unit trusts, premium bonds other property, land interest or dividends that you and your partner have.

 Unless you get guaranteed pension credit, you cannot get housing benefit if you have more than £16,000 in capital.

-If you are working age you cannot get Council Tax Support if you have more than £6000 in capital,unless you get Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance
+If you are working age you cannot get Council Tax Support if you have more than £6000 in capital.
+It does not matter how much, or, what your income is.

 If you are a pensioner you cannot get Council Tax Support if you have more than £16,000 capital unless you get guaranteed pension credit

-If you/your partner get Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance you do not need to provide evidence of income and capital.
-If you are waiting to hear about a claim for Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance you must provide evidence of income and tell us how you are meeting your daily living expenses.
+If you/your partner gets Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance, you do not need to provide evidence of income.
+If you are waiting to hear about a claim for Income Support,Income Related Employment & Support Allowance,or Income Based Jobseekers Allowance, you must provide evidence of income and tell us how you are meeting your daily living expenses.